leap-protocol/leap-protocol.github.io/README.md

 ### Version

 Version is a semvar version with major, minor and patch numbers.
 This version relates to the L3aP protocol itself.
 Its purpose is to determine compatability.
+In leap packages, major and minor versions should always match the leap protocol spec, patch versions may not.

 ### Category